Free Shuttle Service

 If you take I-77 to I-40, see "From the Greensboro, Winston-Salem or Raleigh-Durham areas" above.

-Both the trolley and shuttle run from 10:00 a.m. to 4:30 p.m., so you can ride all day long!
+The trolley will run from 10:00 a.m. to 4:30 p.m., so you can ride all day long!